CNCF TAG Contributor Strategy Charter

 - Automation and self service for contributors, community GitOps

-This SIG should be populated and governed by reps from CNCF projects that want to create and run intentional contributor experience programs, a rep(s) from the end user committee, and the TOC liaison(s).
-While the SIG reps do not need to be core maintainers, they do need to have a drive for making things better for contributors and end users.
+This TAG should be populated and governed by reps from CNCF projects that want to create and run intentional contributor experience programs, a rep(s) from the end user committee, and the TOC liaison(s).
+While the TAG reps do not need to be core maintainers, they do need to have a drive for making things better for contributors and end users.
 We welcome industry experts and academics in relevant working groups!

 Conduct public monthly meetings as a large group and working groups that form will have their own meetings. (see #Meetings and Decisions for more)